oyvindbso/ZotShelf/README.md

 ZotShelf extracts covers from the EPUBs in your [Zotero](https://www.zotero.org) library and displays them in a beautiful, browsable grid.
 Quickly see your entire digital book collection at a glance and access your books with a single tap.

+Zotshelf allows you to select a collection, a set of tags or a combination of a collection and tag(s).

 The app is currently in closed beta testing.
 Contact me if you would like to test it at appbugge@gmail.com.
-There are some bugs with choosing collections.
-THe app does not show all the collections in the account.

 ## How It Works